88-degrees/Book-of-Changes/appendix02s1.md

 In the fourth place, and cut off from line 1 by 2 and 3, we might doubt how far the subject of 4 would continue loyal to the subject of it.
 But he does continue loyal, through the character and object of the subject of 3.

-The Khang-hsî editors say:--'Line 5 occupies the place of honour, and yet prefers simplicity and exalts economy; its subject p.
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'Line 5 occupies the place of honour, and yet prefers simplicity and exalts economy; its subject p.
 296 might change and transform manners and customs;--it is a small matter to say of him that he affords occasion for joy.

 The subject of line 6 has more of the spirit of the hexagram than in most hexagrams.
 His being clothed in simple white crowns the lesson that ornament must be kept in a secondary place.